Narrative. Positioning.

 Speaking

-Most marketing advice doesn't survive contact with crypto or AI.
 I talk about building trust when the default is skepticism, and storytelling in industries where everyone copies playbooks without knowing the context.

 Daria speaking at EthCC